i-dream-of-ai/video-editor/README.md

 ## Configuration

-You must login to [Video Jungle settings](https://app.video-jungle.com/profile/settings), and get your API key.
-Use this to start Video Jungle MCP:
+You must login to [Video Jungle settings](https://app.video-jungle.com/profile/settings), and get your [API key](https://app.video-jungle.com/profile/settings).
+Then, use this to start Video Jungle MCP:

 ```bash
 $ uv run video-editor-mcp YOURAPIKEY